 Hollowed egg shells symbolize new life and the empty tomb.
 The tradition of painted eggs, which originated in Eastern Europe, is celebrated during Easter in many cultures around the world.

 “Osterbrunnen,” which began in the early 20th century in northern Bavaria, is a German Easter tradition of decorating public wells and fountains with eggs (now usually artificial), paper ribbons and evergreen garlands.
 Bronner’s has celebrated Osterbrunnen for many years with outdoor displays and has been joined by other Frankenmuth businesses the past 10 years.
-Frankenmuth’s Osterbrunnen 2017 runs March 31 – April 30
+Find the latest information on Frankenmuth’s Osterbrunnen, Bavarian Easter celebration!

 With a song ever in their hearts, the birds teach us how to have a heart of worship.
 And Matthew 6:26 reminds us that if our Father’s eye is on the sparrow, He will certainly look after us.